aerth/cosgo/README.md

 Customize the theme by modifying ./templates/index.html and ./templates/error.html

+Included is the bare minimal.

-Upload your static .css .js .png .jpeg .woff and .tff files in ./static/, they will be available like any normal server.
+Upload your static .css .js .png .jpeg .woff and .tff files in ./static/ like /static/{foldername}/whatever.css, they will be available like any normal server.

-Upload to github and link from wiki!
+Modify your theme if it looks in /assets/.

+cp favicon into static too. it well be served at /favicon.ico cp robot.txt into static too. it well be served at /robots.txt

+Make sure your template starts with `{{define "Index"}}` Make sure your template ends with `{{end}}`

 ## Upgrading

 Open up script/upgrade in $EDITOR
 Modify to suit your needs
-Run often.
-Should be only one moment of downtime if using fastcgi..

 ```
 $EDITOR script/*